1123 September 1, 2024 Ever Changing Landscape

 We traveled on the Buffalo Bill Cody Scenic Byway.
 There were about a dozen RV’s at the Walmart in Cody when we went by at lunchtime.
 The western town of Cody looked like it might have been a cool place to spend some time.

 We rode another hour to the Threemile Campground in the Shoshone Forest.
-This campground is 3 miles form the East Yellowstone Entrance.
+This campground is 3 miles from the East Yellowstone Entrance.

 After a short rest, we packed food and drove into the park.
 We wanted to get maps and information so that we could plan our visit.